nivmichael/MySoftware/README.md

-In the login.rpc.php, check if the user's credentials are OK, using the login.class.php and db.class.php Save login in cookie for persistant login. db.class.php should handle the mysqli connection to the server
+In the login.rpc.php, check if the user's credentials are OK, using the login.class.php and db.class.php Save login in cookie for persistant login. db.class.php should handle the mysqli connection to the server rpc files return a json object to the client.

 ### Once logged in - redirect to dmin.view.php page
 ### Create a form to upload blog posts